shinanna/Final_project/Readme.md

 # Final project: Tripadvisor Filter

-1. define the subject
+## Define the subject

-Analyze customer reviews on Tripadvisor Restaurants section to provide qualitative information to complement star ratings already provided by the app.
+Analyze customer reviews on Tripadvisor Restaurants section to improve customer experience when using the App.

-2. define business problem/ business case
+## Define business case

 When choosing a restaurant, one can easily use stars and rankings to filter only those restaurants which have good ratings.
 But other people's feedbacks will most often make you decide whether you want to book a place or not.

-3. define a plan
+## Define a plan

 Scrape Tripadvisor customer reviews.
 Clean the data.